awsdocs/amazon-emr-management-guide/doc_source/emr-studio-debug.md

-# Diagnose Applications and Jobs with EMR Studio<a name="emr-studio-debug"></a>
+# Diagnose applications and jobs with EMR Studio<a name="emr-studio-debug"></a>

 With Amazon EMR Studio, you can launch data application interfaces to analyze applications and job runs in your browser\.

 You can also launch the persistent, off\-cluster user interfaces for Amazon EMR running on EC2 clusters from the Amazon EMR console\.
-For more information, see [View Persistent Application User Interfaces](app-history-spark-UI.md)\.
+For more information, see [View persistent application user interfaces](app-history-spark-UI.md)\.

 **Note**
 Depending on your browser settings, you might need to enable pop\-ups for an application UI to open\.

-For information about configuring and using the application interfaces, see [The YARN Timeline Server](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/TimelineServer.html), [Monitoring and Instrumentation](https://spark.apache.org/docs/latest/monitoring.html), or [Tez UI Overview](https://tez.apache.org/tez-ui.html)\.
+For information about configuring and using the application interfaces, see [The YARN Timeline Server](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/TimelineServer.html), [Monitoring and instrumentation](https://spark.apache.org/docs/latest/monitoring.html), or [Tez UI overview](https://tez.apache.org/tez-ui.html)\.

-## Debug Amazon EMR Running on Amazon EC2 Jobs<a name="emr-studio-debug-ec2"></a>
+## Debug Amazon EMR running on Amazon EC2 jobs<a name="emr-studio-debug-ec2"></a>

 ------
 #### [ Workspace UI ]

 **Launch an on\-cluster UI from a notebook file**

-When you use Amazon EMR release versions 5\.33\.0 and later, you can launch the Spark web user interface \(the Spark UI or Spark History Server\), the YARN Timeline Server, or the YARN ResourceManager from a notebook in your Workspace\.
+When you use Amazon EMR release versions 5\.33\.0 and later, you can launch the Spark web user interface \(the Spark UI or Spark History Server\) from a notebook in your Workspace\.
 On\-cluster UIs work with the PySpark, Spark, or SparkR kernels\.
 The maximum viewable file size for Spark event logs or container logs is 10 MB\.
 If your log files exceed 10 MB, we recommend that you use the persistent Spark History Server instead of the on\-cluster Spark UI to debug jobs\.
 **Important**
 In order for Amazon EMR Studio to launch on\-cluster application user interfaces from a Workspace, your cluster must be able to communicate with the Amazon API Gateway\.
 You must configure your EMR cluster to allow outgoing network traffic to Amazon API Gateway, and make sure that Amazon API Gateway is reachable from your cluster\.
 The Spark UI accesses container logs by resolving hostnames\.
 If you use a custom domain name, you must make sure that the hostnames of your cluster nodes can be resolved by Amazon DNS or by the DNS server you specify\.
 To do so, set the Dynamic Host Configuration Protocol \(DHCP\) options for the Amazon Virtual Private Cloud \(VPC\) that is associated with your cluster\.
 For more information about DHCP options, see [DHCP option sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon Virtual Private Cloud* *User Guide\.*

 1. In your EMR Studio, open the Workspace that you want to use and make sure that it is attached to an Amazon EMR cluster running on EC2\.
-For instructions, see [Attach a Cluster to Your Workspace](emr-studio-create-use-clusters.md)\.
+For instructions, see [Attach a cluster to your Workspace](emr-studio-create-use-clusters.md)\.

 1. Open a notebook file and use the PySpark, Spark, or SparkR kernel\.
 To select a kernel, choose the kernel name from the upper right of the notebook toolbar to open the **Select Kernel** dialog box\.
 The name appears as **No Kernel\!** if no kernel has been selected\.